rkansal47/standard-model/README.md

 Some notes:

- - The `resizegather` package caused rendering issues [#158](https://github.com/michal-h21/make4ht/issues/158).
+ - The `resizegather` package caused rendering issues [#158](https://github.com/michal-h21/make4ht/issues/158) so I removed it.
  - Equation splitting has issues by default, see [config](#config).
+ - The `newpx...` fonts mess up the math rendering so I import `amssymb` instead (only for the website) and change the font in CSS.
  - `mathbbm` is not supported $\rightarrow$ switched to `dsfont`.
  - `nicefrac` is not well-supported and `cfrac` gives an error $\rightarrow$ switched to `frac` for web.
  - `slashed` is not supported $\rightarrow$ switched to `cancel` for web.
  - `\vec` doesn't look great on web $\rightarrow$ switched to bold vectors.

 Mathjax-alone was briefly attempted.
-Was able to achieve chapter-wise number by following this answer https://tex.stackexchange.com/a/714216 but changing section $\rightarrow$ chapter.
+Was able to achieve chapter-wise numbering by following this answer https://tex.stackexchange.com/a/714216 but changing section $\rightarrow$ chapter.

 ### TikZ / Feynman diagrams